umikaze-games/Village-of-Dawn/README.md

 ---

 ## Overview
-*"Dawn Village"* is a 2D farming simulation game where players inherit a piece of farmland.
+*"Village of Dawn "* is a 2D farming simulation game where players inherit a piece of farmland.
 Expand your territory through crop cultivation, mining, crafting, and interactions with village residents.

 ---